-as Wilson and Brown are in reality similar sizes, but also reflect how society and the police perceive black men.
+These depictions are not only inaccurate, as Wilson and Brown are in reality similar sizes, but also reflect how society and the police perceive black men.

-Public opinion and support have been critical in the M4BL, as it has the ability to pressure media, politicians and institutions to act and as such enact change.
-Finally, police officers tend to have impunity in regards to the killing of black people.
+Public opinion and support have been critical in the movement for Black lives, as it has the ability to pressure media, politicians, and institutions to act and as such enact change (Ostertag, 2019).
+Finally, police officers tend to have impunity in regards to the killing of Black people.
 Given US history concerning justice and accountability for crimes against African Americans, it is no surprise that police are often acquitted and allowed to remain at their post after such abuse.
 What is no longer true, however, is that police violence goes undocumented.
 In the face of overwhelming evidence as well as unprecedented numbers of demonstrators, the US is being forced to confront not only systemic racism within police departments but systemic racism within every institution.

-On 25 May 2020, following an arrest attempt, police officer Derek Chauvin murdered George Floyd, pinning his knee on Floyd's neck for approximately nine minutes.
+On May 25th, 2020, following an arrest attempt Derek Chauvin murdered George Floyd, pinning his knee on Floyd's neck for approximately nine minutes (Hill et al., 2021).
 Witnesses of the murder recorded Chauvin and other officers' actions.
 Some bystanders even called 911 to try and get more police to stop the violence.
-A nine-minute recording of Floyd's final moments then went viral online prompting the largest protests in US history.
-On 13 March 2020, Breonna Taylor was shot in her home by three plainclothes officers during a no-knock warrant raid on her apartment in Louisville, Kentucky.
-Taylor's death was raised to the national scale in May of 2020 as demonstrators called for justice for Taylor and Floyd.
-During these protests, more than 26 million Americans took to the streets in over 150 cities across the country.
+A nine-minute recording of Floyd's final moments then went viral online prompting the largest protests in US history (Oborne & Cooke, 2020).
+On March 13th, 2020, Breonna Taylor was shot in her home by three plainclothes officers during a no-knock warrant raid on her apartment in Louisville, Kentucky.
+Taylor's death was raised to the national scale in May of 2020 as demonstrators called for justice for Taylor and Floyd (Ruffin III, 2020).
+During these protests, more than 26 million Americans took to the streets in over 150 cities across the country (Oborne & Cooke, 2020; New York Times, 2021).